Criminal Appeals in San Francisco

-In short, it is smart to consider filing for an appeal when you are confident that your conviction occurred as a result of error during the trial rather than your own guilt.
-In such a scenario, your attorney should be able to dependably show the court that the errors present in your conviction trial played an instrumental role in your conviction, and that you deserve a fresh trial.
+Appeals are commonly initiated in an effort to re-try offender's case with a new jury, prosecution, and judge.
+As these are often considered a last line of defense for individuals who have been convicted of a crime, the necessity for a highly-skilled attorney is absolutely paramount.
+In short, it is smart to consider filing for an appeal when you are confident that your conviction occurred because of an error during the trial rather than your own guilt.
+In such a scenario, your attorney should be able to show the court that errors present in your trial played an instrumental role in your conviction and that you deserve a fresh trial.

-The Appeals Process
+Understanding the Appeals Process

 The losing party is the one that files the appeal because they are unhappy with the outcome that was agreed upon.
 Then the applicant and the respondent must write their written arguments down to be submitted.
 A date is then set for a new hearing and put on the court's calendar.

 The case will be heard by a panel of justices and at least two or three must agree on one decision in order for majority to rule.
-Technically you can only appeal a court ruling decision once so that it can be re-heard.
-If the court refuses to hear the case then you may be able to go up the court hierarchy system and go to the upper courts above them to have your case heard.
+Technically, you can only appeal a court ruling once so it can be re-heard.
+If the court refuses to hear the case then you may be able to go up the court hierarchy system and go to courts above them to have your case heard.
 There is no court fee for filing an appeal when it comes to a misdemeanor or infringement case.

 Defending Your Rights: Okabe & Haushalter

 While an appeal may seem like a sure-fire way of securing your freedom, it takes a strong attorney to develop a winning strategy for success.
 Appeals are not always granted and there must be clear reason as to why the court is re-hearing your case.
 The criminal defense attorneys of Okabe & Haushalter are students of law in every respect.
-We approach every case as though it is the only case, and we will take no exception when standing up for the right of the accused to a fair trial.
+We approach every case as though it is the only case and take no exception when standing up for the right of the accused to a fair trial.
 Our firm is known throughout California and across the United States for our deep knowledge of criminal defense matters.
-We also strive to search and shed light on crucial errors that law enforcement and the prosecution make throughout the legal proceedings that may make an appeal a real option.
-Take the first step toward the defense you deserve and contact a San Francisco criminal defense attorney at the firm today!
+We also strive to shed light on crucial errors that law enforcement and prosecution make throughout proceedings that may make an appeal an option.